-The Crust Cargo Conversion Fork Or the "1,1/8 Clydesdale Fork" as it has been dubbed, due to its workhorse capabilities, gets you on a cargo bike easily and cheaply, because it is made to replace the standard fork on most touring, cross, and old-school non-suspension-corrected rigid mountain bikes.
-It looks weird, but the basic plan behind it is that with a smaller wheel you can load up more payload.
-The lower center-of-gravity along with properly designed rake makes it handle a whole lot better with a load than any standard fork with a porteur rack.
+The Crust Clydesdale Fork gets you on a cargo bike easily and cheaply, because it is made to replace the standard fork on most touring, cross, and old-school non-suspension-corrected rigid mountain bikes.
+It may look weird, but the basic plan behind it is that with a smaller wheel you can load up more payload.
+The lower center-of-gravity, along with properly designed rake makes it handle a whole lot better with a load than any standard fork with a porteur rack.

 This design pre-dates Crust.
 The first version, hacked together with a borrowed torch and some worn-out files, worked surprisingly well.
 Since then it’s gone through a few evolutions including a leap toward disc brakes. ( But there are V brake post mounts also, just incase disk is not your thing.)
 It has a plethora of braze-ons so you can easily attach a solid deck, some lights, and some tie-downs and it even has fenders mounts now.

-You’ll need a 20” (406mm B.S.D.) disc brake compatible wheel with a 9mm axle.
+You’ll need a 20” with a 9mm axle.
 (2.2″ wide tire is what I like.)
 In our experience 32 spoke wheels, with cheap double wall box section rims, have been super sturdy.
 More spokes can’t hurt, less probably isn’t a good idea.

 Lets talk numbers – There are two main measurements which will determine if this is going to work for you: The Head Tube Angle, and the Axle-Crown Length.
 To be most versatile, The Cargo Fork was designed to replace a fork with an axle-crown measurement of 400mm or 15 ¾”, which is really common measurement, which you’ll find on a lot of touring, cyclocross, and stout steel old-school rigid mountain bike frames… that’s basically most of the sturdy frames you would be thinking about converting into a cargo truck.
 LHT’s, Cross Checks, old Stump Jumpers… even our own Evasion mates well with the Cargo Conversion Fork.